 1920s: Brando's childhood and family life

-Marlon Brando was born in 1924 in Omaha, Nebraska, where his family lived until moving to Illinois when he was 6 years old.
+Marlon Brando was born on April 3, 1924, in Omaha, Nebraska, where his family lived until moving to Illinois when he was 6 years old.
 Both his father and mother were alcoholics, and his father was hypercritical and abusive.
 His father was a chemical salesman who traveled, and as children, Brando and his siblings would have to retrieve their inebriated mother from local bars.
-Brando’s rage toward his father lasted his lifetime.
+Brando's rage toward his father lasted his lifetime.

 1920s: Brando's elder sisters Jocelyn and Frances